-People before programs means the delight of learning and the joyful atmosphere of home always come before my desire to pursue a certain method, read a certain book, or accomplish a curriculum.
+Relationships before curriculum means the delight of learning and the joyful atmosphere of home always come before my desire to pursue a certain method, read a certain book, or accomplish a curriculum.
 Sometimes, this means going against the grain, making sacrifices in love and choosing to trust in God’s leading and your child’s unique abilities and needs.

 2. Say YES more often.

 The other morning, I had a full-blown ‘yes’ moment which I recently wrote about in a post titled, Why We Can’t Let our Schedule Steal our Joy.
-(NOTE: Cassandra’s blog is now private, so you can no longer access the article she references here.
-We’re so sorry!)
 But basically, the short version is this: The kids desperately wanted to go outside and play in the beautiful autumn morning sunshine.
 I desperately felt the need to stick to my schedule despite that aching feeling in my soul to just GO OUT AND PLAY.
 I chose so surrender and say YES.
 We were all incredibly blessed by a morning of autumn glory and building relationship with one another.
 The ‘scheduled’ work got done (at least mostly) later.

 I’m convinced we all just need to loosen up, laugh, play, and say YES to those positive spontaneous opportunities that arise.
 And this TOTALLY includes me!
 I’m right in there with the moms struggling to pull the reigns in and stick to those checkmarks and notebooks.
 But here’s the thing – this time when the kids are young and want to play with me and long to just revel in the joy of the unexpected, of the precious, of the joyous – this time won’t last forever.
 Kids grow up FAST.
 We grow old.
 Time is short and there is so much beauty waiting to be enjoyed and explored all around us.